-Japan has a number of traditional foods that rely on fermentation including soy sauce, natto (fermented soybeans), miso (soybean paste), and sake (or nihonshu, rice wine).
+Japan has several traditional foods that rely on fermentation including soy sauce, natto (fermented soybeans), miso (soybean paste), and sake (rice wine).
 Non-traditional food products that utilize fermentation have also become common in the modern Japanese diet, including yogurt, cheese, and bread.
 Despite widespread use in traditional and non-traditional foods, there is little public information on the scale of production of products derived from microbial biotechnology.
-The food industry in Japan is sensitive to consumer reaction to the use of biotechnology, and the products in this category are exempted from the mandatory GE labeling requirement.
-Therefore, there is little incentive to indicate if your product uses microbial biotechnology.
+The food industry in Japan is sensitive to consumer reaction to the use of biotechnology and CAA labeling rules exempt the products in this category from the GE labeling requirement, so there is little incentive to indicate if a product uses microbial biotechnology.

-Based on industry reports, Japan's enzyme and yeast markets in 2019 was approximately 50.5 billion yen (\$468 million).
+Japan's 2020 enzyme and yeast markets was approximately 48 billion yen (436 million USD).

 Manufacturers of direct products of microbial biotechnology (e.g., GE enzymes) are mix of international and domestic companies.
-Major international companies, including Novozymes, Danisco U.S., and Ezaki Gulico, and several domestic companies have received approval for their microbial biotechnology products.
-Lists of approved products and applicants can be found on MHLW's website (link in Japanese).
+Major international companies that have received approval include, Novozyme, Danisco U.S., Ezaki Gulico and several other domestic companies have also received approval their microbial biotechnology products.
+Lists of approved products and applicants can be found on MHLW's website.

-Japanese companies make up most applicants for self-cloning (e.g., protease), natural occurrence (e.g., phospholipase A2) and highly purified products (e.g., L-glutamine).
+For self-cloning (e.g., protease), natural occurrence (e.g., phospholipase A2), highly purified products (e.g., L-glutamine), and Japanese companies make up most applicants.
 A list of approved products and applicants can be found on MHLW's website (link in Japanese).

-Limited alternative meat products have been introduced in Japan.
+Product developers have introduced limited alternative meat products in the Japan market.
 The alternative meat products currently available on the Japanese market are mainly soybean based.
-So far, meat analogue products from bacteria or single cell based proteins are not found in commercial distribution in Japan.
-On October 2, 2020, MAFF held its first "Joint Food Technology Conference by Public and Private Sectors" (link in Japanese) for the promotion of cross-sectorial collaboration, but the conference was not open to the general public.
+So far, meat analogue products from bacteria or single cell-based proteins are not found in commercial distribution in Japan.
+On October 2, 2020, MAFF held its first "Council for Public-Private Partnership in Food Technology" (link in Japanese) for the promotion of cross-sectorial collaboration, but the conference was not open to the general public.